Obsolete Arms and Ammo

 I was thinking that wanted to try something new with the 357.

 Under ordinary circumstances there is no logical reason to shoot these.
-In an emergency, if no other ammo was available it is nice to know that you might have a solution to having no ammo.
-Ballistically there is no logical use but as long as they are safe why not.
+In an emergency, and if no other ammo was available, it is nice to know that you might have a solution to having no ammo.
+Ballistically there is no logical use, but as long as they are safe why not.

-This extra work that Ruger does increases the accuracy and the cost.
+This extra work that Ruger did on the Ruger GP-100 Match Champion Revolver increases the accuracy and the cost.
 If excellent accuracy is important then the extra cost is worth it.

-I have done this and other measurements on quite a few revolvers and sometimes you get over or undersize holes and I have had different size holes in the same gun.
-I can guarantee you that those conditions does nothing for accuracy.
+I have done this and other measurements on quite a few revolvers and sometimes you get over or undersized chamber holes and I have had different size holes in the same gun.
+I can guarantee you that those conditions do nothing for accuracy.
 Those problems generally occur with older and lower price guns.

-As always I have other shooters try out whatever product I am doing a T & E on.
+As mentioned above I always have other shooters try out whatever product I am doing a T & E on.
 That way I can get a more honest feedback from various types of shooters.
 I have one youngster shooting it and he handled it pretty well.
-He as well as other shooters including myself like the grips.
+He, as well as other shooters including myself, like the grips.
 They are comfortable even with heavy loads.
-At our public range, I had several shooters try it and they all liked it.
+At our public range, I had several random shooters try it and they all liked the Ruger GP100 Revolver.
 Most favorable comments centered on the grips and the single action trigger pull.
 The front sight is really nice as you can pick it up easily in varying lighting conditions.

 Unfortunately, I can’t say much nice about the rear sight.
-It is fixed which is puzzling as this is advertised as a competition gun.
+It is fixed which is puzzling as the Ruger GP-100 Match Champion Revolver is advertised as a competition gun.
 Many of the loads I shot hit to the left though they did group well.